gradle/gradle/design-docs/testing-toolkit.md

 The second milestone built on top of the test executing mechanism by exposing other test adapters than JUnit and additional test fixtures for creating file repositories and dependencies to emulate dependency management operations for testing purposes.

+## Story: plugin author implements plugin using Groovy

+Change the plugin development plugin so that any supported JVM language can be used as the implementation language.

+## Story: plugin author implements functional tests using Groovy

+Change the plugin development plugin so that any supported JVM language can be used as the test implementation language.

+## Story: plugin author bootstraps new Gradje plugin project

+Allow a plugin author to use the build init plugin:

+    gradle --init java-gradle-plugin

+Creates a single project build that uses Java to implement and test a Gradle plugin using JUnit.

+    gradle --init groovy-gradle-plugin

+Creates a single project build that uses Groovy to implement and test a Gradle plugin using Spock.

 ## Story: Groovy/Spock framework test adapter